Curated Wireless Datasets for Aerial Network Research: Wireless Localization Dataset

 Fig.~\ref{fig:lwfrl} shows the deployment of these sensors at the LWRFL, where a single N6841A unit is mounted on each of the four towers labeled LW2 through LW5, approximately 10 meters above ground level.
 The sensors are deployed in a rural environment with mixed LoS conditions due to tree cover and building obstructions.
 All RF sensors within AERPAW are synchronized using a shared GPS-disciplined clock infrastructure and operate on the same local network, with individual IP addresses assigned within a common subnet.
 Centralized management via the Keysight Geolocation Server ensures network-level time synchronization, which is essential for accurate TDOA-based localization.
 During experiments, the N6841A units capture I/Q data from RF signals, which are subsequently processed to estimate UAV positions.
 However, the specific algorithms used for TDOA extraction and position estimation are proprietary to Keysight and not publicly available.

-In our previous work \cite{dickerson2025tdoa}, which focused on evaluating TDOA-based UAV localization accuracy under varying altitude and signal bandwidth conditions, measurements were compared to the Cram\'er-Rao Lower Bound (CRLB) to assess localization performance limits.
-In this study, a 3.32~GHz channel sounding waveform was transmitted from a UAV-mounted SDR (Fig.~\ref{fig:uavnode}) and RF sensors localized the UAV along multiple repeated trajectories.
+In our previous work \cite{dickerson2025tdoa}, a 3.32~GHz channel sounding waveform was transmitted from a UAV-mounted SDR (Fig.~\ref{fig:lwfrl}), and the RF sensors localized the UAV along multiple repeated trajectories.
 The dataset associated with this study is publicly available at~\cite{dickerson2025aerpaw}.
-Similarly, in a separate study by our group~\cite{bhattacherjee2022experimental}, which proposed an extended Kalman filter~(EKF) framework to improve UAV tracking performance, TDOA-based localization was performed using downlink control signals from a DJI Inspire 2 UAV operating in the 2.400-2.483~GHz ISM band with a 20~MHz bandwidth.
-The dataset corresponding to this experiment is also publicly available \cite{uditalocalization}.
+In a separate study~\cite{bhattacherjee2022experimental}, TDOA-based localization was performed using downlink control signals from a DJI Inspire 2 UAV operating in the 2.400--2.483~GHz ISM band with a 20~MHz bandwidth.
+The dataset corresponding to this experiment is also publicly available at~\cite{uditalocalization}.